Cheapest car insurance in North Carolina for a bad driving record

 Cheapest car insurance in North Carolina with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $4,387.
+While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $4,387 annually.

-The table below shows the average car insurance rates for a clean record vs. a DUI in North Carolina.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in North Carolina.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI